myelintek/documentation/content/job.rst

 Create job
 ==========

-Jobs are created by running code in labs.
+Jobs are created by running code in labs or running templates.

 Browse jobs
 ===========